Highlights from the Ratings and Financial Report for Advanced Micro Devices Inc. (AMD)

 Analysts’ Opinion of AMD

-Many brokerage firms have already submitted their reports for AMD stocks, with Cowen repeating the rating for AMD by listing it as a “Outperform.”
-The predicted price for AMD in the upcoming period, according to Cowen is $120 based on the research report published on January 27th of the current year 2021.
+Many brokerage firms have already submitted their reports for AMD stocks, with Northland Capital repeating the rating for AMD by listing it as a “Outperform.”
+The predicted price for AMD in the upcoming period, according to Northland Capital is $96 based on the research report published on March 25th of the current year 2021.

-BMO Capital Markets gave a rating of “Underperform” to AMD, setting the target price at $75 in the report published on January 14th of the current year.
+Cowen gave a rating of “Outperform” to AMD, setting the target price at $110 in the report published on January 14th of the current year.

 Insider Trading